www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t8-maintain-live-server.md

 as long as no additional network expansions are bought for the package.
 ## Service
 * The server is publicly available at http://live.splitcells.net
-* Check server logs via `journalctl -r` and minimize this logs.
+* Check server logs via `journalctl -r` and minimize these logs.
-* Check server logs via Grafana.
+* Check server logs via Grafana and `net.splitcells.martins.avots.distro.download.log.sh` (as long the logs are not fully migrated to Grafana).
 * Update server.
     * Upgrade major version of OS when available.
     * Update deployed software.